01Oct

 We have answers.

-But as the program has expanded, Amazon has faced some scrutiny from labor advocates, lawmakers, and DSPs who argue the company fails to ensure driver safety in its race to provide faster and faster delivery.
+As this program has expanded, Amazon has faced criticism from labor advocates, lawmakers, and DSPs who claim that the company values speed more than driver safety.

-The SOC report found that contracted Amazon delivery drivers suffer injuries nearly two-and-a-half times the rate of the non-Amazon delivery industry.
+A report by the Strategic Organizing Center (SOC) reveals that Amazon’s contracted delivery drivers experience injuries at nearly two-and-a-half times the rate of drivers in the broader non-Amazon delivery industry.

-It also found that, in 2021, one in seven Amazon drivers sustained injuries that were so severe that they either could not perform their regular job or were forced to miss work altogether, the report states.
+The report also highlights that in 2021, one out of every seven Amazon drivers suffered injuries so severe that they were either unable to perform their regular duties or were forced to take time off work.

-Amazon’s last-mile delivery stations, the last link in Amazon’s fulfillment operations before packages are delivered to customer’s doorsteps, are also the “most dangerous” type of Amazon facility, with injury rates more than 40% higher than warehouses, the report says.
+Amazon’s last-mile delivery stations, the final step in the company’s fulfillment process before packages reach customers, are identified as the “most dangerous” type of Amazon facility, with injury rates exceeding those of warehouses by more than 40%, according to the report.

 Injured North Carolina workers must rely on their employer’s workers’ compensation insurance to be there for their medical care and wage replacement income so they can fully heal and, hopefully, get back to work.